 • Albero Flatware.
 What makes these stainless-steel place settings and serving pieces special are the handles, which look and feel like wood.

-• Lastra Oval Tray.
+• Lastra Small Platter.
 A gently irregular border makes this handcrafted stoneware tray all the more beautiful.

 • Set of Five Henlee Candleholders.
 Hand-carved of teak and given a blackened finish, these blocky holders instantly set an organic scene.

 The style in a nutshell: Clean lines, luxe materials, stellar quality

 Specifics: Gold, sterling silver, sparkling crystal, polished marble—only the best is good enough for the Curator.
 And when jewels aren’t practical, jewel tones are, particularly glassware in ruby red, emerald green, and sapphire blue.
 Because the focus is on the richness and luster of the materials, silhouettes tend to be simple and patterns minimalist.
 Curator style whispers, rather than shouts, to command attention.